Mohammad271091/extensya-todo/README.md

 On the other hand, the normal user can only view the tasks, and should receive notifications corresponding to the CRUD operations by the admin, and also receive private messages if sent to them by the admin.

-_note: the notification has a reload icon for the page to refresh and view the up to date changes_
+_Note: the notification has a reload icon for the page to refresh and view the up to date changes_

 ## RESTful API